 In addition, organisations should assess each employee’s needs and consider adding hearing loops to the office or purchasing speech-to-text reporters.
 These adjustments will make the workspace more accessible for D/deaf employees, making it easier to engage with colleagues.

 Hearing loops may not make a difference to Deaf employees, but speech-to-text reporters will, making verbal communication more accessible.

 In businesses today, many meetings, catch-ups and calls are done via a virtual meetings provider.
 These all have D/deaf-aware features such as turning on live captions and recording and sharing meeting transcripts.

 All it takes is a behaviour change to ensure these steps are always taken.
 Additionally, it’s best practice for all participants to turn on their video to allow for lip reading.

 Communicating the employee benefits you’ve made available to your people will likely be via written communication such as posters and email.
 What needs further thought is what those benefits look like in terms of the D/deaf user experience.

-Here at Sodexo Engage, we have an in-house customer service team that helps, when needed, with the use of some of our employee benefits.
+Here at Pluxee UK, we have an in-house customer service team that helps, when needed, with the use of some of our employee benefits.
 To support clients and customers from the D/deaf community, our team is trained in the use of a translation/text phone service which is free to use.

 Many of our employee benefits are physical or digital and, therefore, accessible to all.
-These include retailer discounts, vouchers, salary sacrifice schemes, or prepaid cards (to list a few).
+These include retailer discounts, vouchers, salary sacrifice schemes, or our Pluxee Cards (to list a few).
 However, there are services where accessibility needs to be considered.